darwinderrr/psgc-sql/README.md

 - PhpSpreadsheet (install via Composer)

 # How to use
-- Run PHP file via terminal / cmd by running "php path/to/generate.php"
+- Run PHP file via terminal / cmd: php path/to/generate.php
 - Drag and drop file downloaded from PSGC website, and press Enter
 - Done!
 A sql file will be generated on the same directory as the generate.php file